KeerthiPatil/VSDSQUADRON_MINI_INTERNSHIP/TASK-4.md

 **#METHOD-2**
-I have downloaded to VDI file which has spike,pk and riscv installaton.
+I have downloaded to VDI file which has spike,pk and riscv installaton and followed the Task-3.